kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

     - Ensure content is published (not draft) in the Spool admin
     - Verify that `spoolcms.com` is accessible from your deployment environment

-3.  **SEO metadata showing "Untitled"**: Make sure you're using version 0.2.6 or later of `@spoolcms/nextjs`.
-Earlier versions had a bug where `generateSpoolMetadata` wasn't properly reading the `title` field.
+3.  **SEO metadata showing "Untitled"**: Make sure your content has a `title` field set in the Spool admin dashboard.

 4.  **404 errors**: Make sure your dynamic route folder structure matches your URL pattern